top of page

 Before the scarecrow was crucified

-A scarecrow could also be children who hid in straw huts and chased the birds when they landed.
-One theory claims that during and after the nine-year plague of the 14th century, children were in short supply, and so they started using other methods, like stationary effigies to frighten away the birds.
+A scarecrow could also denote children who hid in straw huts and chased the birds when they landed.
+One theory proclaims that during and after the nine-year plague of the 14th century, children were in short supply, and so they started using other methods, like stationary effigies to frighten away the birds.
 How effective that was is up for debate, but scarecrows don't always need to be human-shaped figures.

 Japan’s kakashi's (scarecrows) for example are far more functional.
 They are made up of shimmering string, pots, pans and other items that would more easily frighten a bird.
 It is very possible that this sort of device was actually used in Europe, but somewhere tradition replaced functionality with the effigy of a crucified man.